Exhibition – Refuse/Refuge – York Art Gallery (2018)

 A free booklet accompanied the exhibition, containing information about the artworks and biographical notes of the artists, as well as an essay by co-curator Kyveli Lignou-Tsamantani, ‘On Political and Visual Refusals’, in which she contextualised the exhibition and critiqued the artworks within their framework of the refugee crisis in the Mediterranean.

-Much of the booklet is reproduced on the exhibition project's website, with a blog that aims to continue the discussion of issues highlighted in the exhibition.
+In keeping with the intention that the booklet have open-access availability, much of its content is reproduced on the exhibition project's website, with a blog that aims to continue the discussion of issues highlighted in the exhibition.
 To date, it has published the following articles:

-In anticipation of Refuse/Refuge,the York Festival of Ideas 2018 featured three screenings screening of Forensic Oceanography’s film Liquid Traces: The Left-to-Die Boat Case (2014), introduced by Martha Cattell and Kyveli Lignou-Tsamantani.
+In anticipation of Refuse/Refuge, the York Festival of Ideas 2018 featured three screenings of Forensic Oceanography’s film Liquid Traces: The Left-to-Die Boat Case (2014), introduced by Kyveli Lignou-Tsamantani and Martha Cattell.

-Kyveli Lignou-Tsamantani and gave Curator’s Guided Tours of the exhibition on Saturdays 4 August, 11 August and 15 September, as part of York Art Gallery’s free programme of events.
-She also gave a Curator's Talk to the Friends of York Art Gallery on Sunday 12 August.
+Kyveli Lignou-Tsamantani gave a Curator's Talk to the Friends of York Art Gallery on Sunday 12 August, as well as three Curator’s Guided Tours of the exhibition on Saturdays 4 August, 11 August and 15 September, as part of York Art Gallery’s free programme of events.